genropy/genropy_saved/docs/genro/database/gnr/instanceconfig.rst

         <authentication pkg="adm"></authentication>

+    .. note:: remember to import the ``adm`` package following the istructions of the :ref:`instanceconfig_packages` section.

-    The ``adm`` package allow to manage the authenitcations.
+    The ``adm`` package allow to manage the authentications.
 For more information on it, check the :ref:`genro_library_adm` documentation page.

     Inside the ``<authentication>`` tag we have to define two different tags: the ``<py_auth>``